drio/makeItHappen/Readme.md

   the graph when we execute the makefile.

   The prefix is just a call to mih.
-The suffix has some classic information related the execution of that recipe.
+The suffix has some classic information related to the execution of that recipe.

   If we execute the makefile, a dot file should be created in our working directory.
 That's a representation of our graph.
 You should see some files